 Award winning singer-songwriter, Jake Bugg sees ActionAid’s work with young Brazillians for himself.

-ActionAid condemns the abduction of more than 200 girls from a school in Nigeria.
+ActionAid condemns the abduction of more than 200 girls from their school in Chibok, north-east Nigeria.

 Barclays boss told “Don’t be a banker for tax-dodgers” as campaigners descend on contentious Annual General Meeting24/04/2014

 Barclays bosses plan to pay themselves millions in bonuses whilst helping businesses set up in tax havens, ActionAid claimed today.

 Military police launch an armed operation to take control of the Complexo da Mare favela in Rio from local drug gangs.